Eastern Shore of Virginia: Media

+Newspapers

-The area is served by the weekly Eastern Shore Post and the monthly publication Eastern Shore First.
-The predominant radio station is WESR 103.3 FM, which operates the website ShoreDailyNews.com.
+The area is served by the locally owned and operated weekly Eastern Shore Post and the monthly publication Eastern Shore First.
+Radio stations WESR (AM) and WESR-FM operate the local news website ShoreDailyNews.com.

+Radio stations

+The region has a number of radio stations with broadcasting towers located on the Eastern Shore.
+In addition to the ones listed below, the southern portion of Northampton County can receive stations from Hampton Roads reliably.
+In addition, localities in the north of Accomack County can receive stations from the Salisbury/Ocean City, Maryland area.

+Demographics

 Politics

 The Eastern Shore is politically divided, with Accomack County generally voting for the Republican Party and Northampton County generally voting for the Democratic Party.
-As a whole, the Shore is generally a bellwether region, but also slightly tilts Republican owing to Accomack's larger share of the population.
-In the 2017 gubernatorial election, it gave 50.5% of the vote to Republican Ed Gillespie and 49.0% of the vote to Democrat Ralph Northam.
+As a whole, the Shore is generally a competitive region, but also leans Republican owing to Accomack's larger share of the population.

+It voted against the presidential winner in 2020 and 1992.
+Also, Democrats won Virginia in 2016, 2020, and 2024, but lost the Eastern Shore each time.
+In the 2017 gubernatorial election, it gave 50.5% of the vote to Republican Ed Gillespie and 49.0% of the vote to Democrat Ralph Northam, with Northam winning the election statewide.
+In the 2025 gubernatorial election, it also voted against Democrat Abigail Spanberger, despite Spanberger winning statewide by 15%.

-It is represented in the U.S. House of Representatives by Republican Jen Kiggans, in the Virginia Senate by Democrat Lynwood Lewis, and in the Virginia House of Delegates by Republican Robert Bloxom Jr.
+It is represented in the U.S. House of Representatives by Republican Jen Kiggans, in the Virginia Senate by Republican Bill DeSteph, and in the Virginia House of Delegates by Republican Robert Bloxom Jr.